yussan/gulp-pug-less-boilerplate/README.md

 # example-pug-less
-example-pug-less project to build web pages
+example-pug-less project to build web pages.

+*) This repo is not deprecated, i just migrated not to use Gulp and Less anymore because now i have used Grunt to replace Gulp and Sass to replace Gulp.
+You can find boilerplatenya repo here [grunt-pug-sass-boilerplate](https://github.com/yussan/grunt-pug-sass-boilerplate)

 ## Getting started
 ### First time